 In the evaluation of transfer credit, four (4) semester hours equals one Rollins course.
 Transfer credit is awarded for coursework taken at regionally-accredited (Middle States, North Central, New England, Northwest, Southern, and Western Association) institutions, or the equivalent international institution.
 Transfer credit is not awarded for courses with a grade below “C-.”
 All transfer courses must be officially letter-graded by the originating institution, with the exception of internships which may be graded Pass/Fail or Credit/No Credit if they meet the specific criteria outlined in the Education Programs and Opportunities section of this Catalogue.
 No more than the equivalent of sixty-four (64) semester hours of credit are accepted from a two-year institution.
 Students with sixty (60) semester hours of credit enter Rollins College with junior standing, but may need additional time to fulfill the requirements of specific majors.

-Rollins College participates in an articulation agreement between the Independent Colleges and Universities of Florida (ICUF) and the Florida Division of Community Colleges and Workforce Development.
+Rollins College participates in an articulation agreement between the Independent Colleges and Universities of Florida (ICUF) and the Division of Florida Colleges.
 Through this participation, students who enter Rollins with a completed Associate of Arts (AA) degree from a Florida community college matriculate with junior standing and are usually able to transfer a total of sixty (60) semester hours, provided that they meet the same standards and program requirements as native Rollins students.

 For all transfer students accepted though the College's participation in the ICUF Articulation Agreement, transfer credit for courses completed at the community college will only be awarded for grades of “C-” or better, as is the standard for all transfer students in Arts & Sciences and the College of Professional Studies.
 No more than a total of sixty-four (64) semester hours will be awarded to a student for transfer work from a two-year college.
 Rollins College will not transfer credits obtained from a secondary institution via online, blended, or distance learning courses, if a student simultaneously is enrolled in full-time courses at a different institution (including Rollins).
 Rollins College reserves the right to not award transfer credit for courses that are not considered appropriate for a pragmatic liberal arts education.